 If you required sutures, they are most likely dissolving sutures.
 You should expect them to become loose and fall out between three and ten days after the oral surgery as the extraction site heals.

 Our Practice recommends most patients for follow-up visits five to ten days after oral surgery procedures.
-The vast majority of complications following surgical extraction of impacted teeth occur within this time period.
-Your follow-up appointments are an important part of the surgical management of your impacted teeth, and help to ensure your comfort and proper recovery.
+Most complications following surgical extraction of impacted teeth occur within this period.
+Your follow-up appointments are an important part of the surgical management of your impacted teeth and help to ensure your comfort and proper recovery.

 It is strongly recommended that patients avoid the use of alcoholic beverages and smoking before and after surgery.